Online Safety

 Joey was purpose-built to respect privacy boundaries while surfacing real risks:

-• Signal-based alerts: Instead of providing full message logs, Joey highlights the trigger (e.g., "money request," "slur detected") with minimal context so you can coach without snooping.
+• Signal-based alerts: Instead of providing full message logs, Joey highlights the trigger (e.g., "money request," "slur detected") with context.
 Seriously it is less about snooping, and much more about having an intelligent agent do the work for you - these kids have 10's of thousands of messages.
 It is literally the pivotal moment that got me to create Joey - there is no way I can regularly review thousands of messages.

 Further reading and internal links